kismetwireless/kismet/docs/dev/tracked_component.md

         // Register the timestamp as a uint64_t timestamp_id = RegisterField("kismet.message.timestamp",
-                TrackerUInt64, "message timestamp", (void **) &timestamp);
+                TrackerUInt64, "message timestamp", &timestamp);

         // Register the message as a basic string message_id = RegisterField("kismet.message.message",
-                TrackerString, "message content", (void **) &message);
+                TrackerString, "message content", &message);

         // Register the flags as an int32_t flags_id = RegisterField("kismet.message.flags",
-                TrackerInt32, "message flags", (void **) &flags);
+                TrackerInt32, "message flags", &flags);
     }
 ```

 `RegisterField(...)` is part of the base tracker_component class, and handles the connection between a tracked data set and the tracking system which assigns fields.

-It requires a name (which should be unique, you can ensure uniqueness by including a reference to your module in the name), a type (used to manage introspection and export, the list is below), a description (which is shown on the tracked_fields page and is helpful for future developers), and finally a void ** handle (pointer-to-a-pointer) to the TrackerElement that will hold the data when your class is assembled.
+It requires a name (which should be unique, you can ensure uniqueness by including a reference to your module in the name), a type (used to manage introspection and export, the list is below), a description (which is shown on the tracked_fields page and is helpful for future developers), and finally a pointer to the `shared_ptr` where your class will hold the data when it is assembled.

 ### Field Primitives